ibpdas/ValueLine/README.md

 I found myself repeatedly sketching the same logic on whiteboards — foundations, maturity, outcomes — and using it to explain why progress felt slow in some places and fast in others.

 ValueLine started as a way to make those conversations clearer and fairer.

-It is my attempt to give data leaders, analysts and decision makers a shared, honest model for talking about **where value really comes from**, what is blocking it, and how to move faster.

 <p align="center">
   <a href="https://www.brighttalk.com/webcast/12405/602410" target="_blank">